kapetacom/sample-nodejs-todo/README.md

 ### Accessing the gosmtpd Web Interface

-Run the following command to open the gosmtpd web interface:
+Run the following command in the root of this repository to open the gosmtpd web interface:

 ```bash
 sh open-gosmtpd-inbox.sh